cabrerac/cabrerac.github.io/_includes/_snippets/supervised-learning.md

 $$
 <p>where <em>λ</em> is a <b>hyperparameter</b> that controls the trade-off between fitting the data and model complexity and serves as a conversion rate.</p>
 <br>
-<p>Alternatives to mitigate overfitting are feature selection, hypeparameter tuning, splitting dataset in training, validation, and test data (e.g., cross validation algorithm).</p>
+<p>Alternatives to mitigate overfitting are feature selection, hyperparameter tuning, splitting dataset in training, validation, and test data (e.g., cross validation algorithm).</p>
 </div>
         </div>
     </div>